smmuirhead100/curriculum/intermediate_html_css/intermediate_css_concepts/advanced_selectors.md

 ### Assignment
 <div class="lesson-content__panel" markdown="1">
 1. Complete [CSS Diner](https://flukeout.github.io/).
-You should be familiar with most of the content in the first couple of exercises, but practice and review never hurt!
+You should be familiar with most of the content in the first couple of exercises, but practice and review never hurts!
 Don't forget to read the examples and explanations on the right.
 2. Read [Shay Howe's article on Complex Selectors](https://learn.shayhowe.com/advanced-html-css/complex-selectors/).
 This covers most of the content of this lesson in a bit more detail.
 </div>